 - Before the interview, the student must pay the application and registration fee of $150, payable by credit card and only on the website pitc.edu.

 - The entrance test results, the transcript, and the interview scores will be evaluated and the student will be informed of the admission decision via a letter sent electronically to their email address.

-- Most didactic courses and clinical courses are residential, unless otherwise notified.
-PITC Institute has the right to change the mode of delivery (residential or distance education) with two weeks of prior notification, on our sole discretion.
+- Most didactic courses and clinical courses (Licensed Practical Nurse) are residential unless otherwise notified.
+PITC Institute has the right to change the mode of delivery (residential or distance education) within two weeks of prior notification, at our sole discretion.